 Foreign Trade Zone

-The Port of Anchorage is the Municipal department responsible for the administration of the FTZ program in Anchorage.
-At the present time FTZ No. 160 is comprised of seven sites totaling some 1,000 acres located at the Port of Anchorage, Anchorage International Airport and at five private sites throughout the Municipality.
+Port of Alaska administers the Municipal foreign trade zone program that includes about 1,000 acres located at Port of Alaska, Anchorage International Airport and private sites throughout the Municipality.